Team-BHP > Shifting gears > Gadgets, Computers & Software

 It is better to have a separate dryer for better and faster drying.
 If you are concerned about space then there is a dryer from IFB which can be wall mounted.
 I have the same one and quite happy with it.

-Aviator_guy is online now (3) Thanks
+Aviator_guy is offline (3) Thanks

 Reply